The spherical systems of the wonderful reductive subgroups: Introduction

+In this paper, our aim is to clarify the relations between the classical context and this recent more general classification.
+Spherical reductive subgroups of a given $G$ may be infinitely many, and we recall how they can all be obtained from a finite list of cases, called {\em spherically closed}, by means of a procedure called {\em augmentation}.

-The spherical system of a wonderful subgroup $H$ of $G$ encodes in an essential way the information on two types of objects which are naturally associated with $H$: the colors and the spherical roots of the homogeneous space $G/H$.
+Thanks to a fundamental theorem of F.~Knop (see \cite{Kn96}), spherically closed subgroups are {\em wonderful}, i.e.\ $G/H$ admits a particular compactification which provides good invariants of the subgroup $H$.
+These invariants can be represented by combinatorial objects called {\em spherical systems}, and they encode in an essential way the information on two sets which are naturally associated with the subgroup $H$: the colors and the spherical roots of the homogeneous space $G/H$.
 The set of colors is the set of prime $B$-divisors in $G/H$.
 The set of spherical roots is (essentially) the set of equations of the faces of the (simplicial) cone of $G$-invariant valuations on the field of rational functions on $G/H$.

+We list these invariants for all reductive wonderful subgroups, and we show some applications.
+We explain how they can be used to recover easily the $G$-module structure of $\C[G/H]$ for all $H$ reductive and spherical, and how it is possible to characterize the reductive and connected $H$ such that $G/(H,H)$ is also spherical.

-With a certain effort these data could be computed directly for all spherical subgroups.
-For example, the colors of $G/H$ for all the reductive spherical subgroups $H$ of $G$ have been explicitly determined, see \cite{Kr79,A10}.
-For the list presented here we adopted a different, quite indirect approach.
-On one hand, the abstract spherical systems that can be associated with a reductive wonderful subgroup are classified: this comes from the combinatorial study of all the abstract spherical systems of \cite{B09} and a criterion for reductivity due to F.~Knop \cite{Kn91}.
+We obtain the spherical systems of the reductive wonderful subgroups in a rather indirect way, although with a certain effort one could carry out the computation directly.
+Our approach is as follows.
+On one hand, the abstract spherical systems that can be associated with a wonderful reductive subgroup are classified: this comes from the combinatorial study of all the abstract spherical systems of \cite{B09} and a criterion for reductivity due to Knop \cite{Kn91}.
 On the other hand, reductive spherical subgroups are also classified, as mentioned above; therefore, it remains to find out the right matching between the two lists.
 The knowledge of the spherical system associated with $H$ prescribes the dimension of $H$ and the rank of its character group: this turns out to be enough to uniquely determine the desired correspondence.

-The classification of reductive spherical subgroups is a key step in the classification of all spherical subgroups, see for example \cite[Proposition~4.2.3]{Lo09}.
-Furthermore, the list of the spherical systems of the wonderful reductive subgroups, which we present here, may serve as a definitive reference and be of use for the explicit computation of the wonderful subgroup associated with a given spherical system, see \cite[Sections~3.1 and~5.2]{BP11a}.
+Furthermore, this list of the spherical systems of the reductive wonderful subgroups may serve as a definitive reference, and be of use for the explicit computation of the spherical subgroup associated with a given spherical system, see \cite[Sections~3.1 and~5.2]{BP11a}.

+\paragraph{Acknowledgments.} We thank the anonymous referee for many remarks and suggestions.
+The second-named author was partially supported by the DFG Schwerpunktprogramm 1388 -- Darstellungstheorie.